-- Documents you will require for a teaching (work) visa: original copy of degree, original employment contract, passport, proof of Thailand address, notarised copy of your degree from your embassy or ministry of foreign affairs.
+- Documents you will require for a teaching (work) visa: original degree, original employment contract, passport, proof of Thailand address, and a notarised copy of your degree from your embassy or ministry of foreign affairs.

 - Best location: Chang Mai, Bangkok

-For those looking for a break from it all, peace and quiet with absolutely no distractions – no calendars or clocks or worries – spending time in a Buddhist monastery might appeal to you.
+For those looking for a break from it all – peace and quiet with absolutely no distractions, spending time in a Buddhist monastery might be the answer.
 Although monasteries accept anyone willing to open their minds to Buddhism, you need to be a Buddhist if you wish to stay for long or ordain.

 Some monasteries in Bangkok award temporary ordination.
-While the more famous wats can request donations (for ordination), you should be able to ordain for free.
-If you are looking to ordain in a forest monastery, Wat Pan Nanachat is a recommended option.
+If you are hoping to ordain in a forest monastery, Wat Pan Nanachat is a recommended option.
 Ordination at Wat Pan Nanachat is a year long process and free.

 While the recommended duration to stay in a monastery is at least a month, we can’t say too much about this for now.
 We were considering spending time in a monastery in Mcloedganj, the home of the Dalai Lama, but it didn’t work out because of time constraints.
 We will write a page on this when we do.